 Consideration of Minutes of the Last Meeting

-The minutes of the September 2015 meeting were considered.
-A motion was made, seconded, and passed unanimously to approve the minutes.
+The minutes of the September 2016 meeting were considered.
+A motion was made, seconded, and passed to approve the minutes.

 REPORT: TASK FORCE ON MINORITY AGING RESEARCH